theodorus0/netpackets/docs/tls/handshake.md

 Handshake protocol allows to exchange data during TLS handshake, so client and server can choose encryption methods, protocols and so on.

-Handshake protocol defines structure of its TLS record:
+TLS Handshake protocol defines the following structure:

 | Field              | Size, bytes | Comment                                      |
 |--------------------|-------------|----------------------------------------------|